Go back to your tenancy contract and check for any exit clauses

 Know the law

-Law 26 regulating the relationship between landlords and tenants does not provide an article for early contract termination, but rather governs the relationship between the two parties as long as the contract is valid.
+Law 26. of 2007 by RERA, regulating the relationship between landlords and tenants does not provide an article for early contract termination but rather governs the relationship between the two parties as long as the contract is valid.
 So if you want to terminate your contract early, don’t depend on filing a case with RERA, especially if you don’t have a specific clause in your contract.

 Check your contract